-How to Get High Quality Freelance Work With Clearvoice (by the way, forgot to mention ― I’ve landed a gig using Clearvoice too!)
+- How to Get High-Quality Freelance Work With Clearvoice (by the way, forgot to mention ― I’ve landed a gig using Clearvoice too!)

 There you have it.
 I’ve spilled all the knowledge I’ve learned to date and shared the ways I’ve landed freelance writing clients so far.
-My process will probably change in the future as I move forward, but this should be enough to help some of you get out of stuck and get to acting on your hustle dreams.
+My process will probably change in the future as I move forward, but this should be enough to help some of you get out of stuck and start acting on your hustle dreams.